magneticio/vamp.io/content/documentation/how vamp works/events-and-metrics.md

 ### HAProxy
 HAProxy generates logs and makes them accessible via open socket - check the HAProxy configuration of log ([github.com/magneticio - haproxy.cfg](https://github.com/magneticio/vamp-gateway-agent/blob/master/haproxy.basic.cfg)).
 VGA listens on log socket and any new messages are forwarded to the Logstash instance.
 The HAProxy log format is configurable in Vamp configuration `vamp.gateway-driver.haproxy` ([github.com/magneticio - reference.conf](https://github.com/magneticio/vamp/blob/master/bootstrap/src/main/resources/reference.conf)).
+In general, for each HTTP/TCP request to HAProxy, several log messages are created (e.g. for gateway, service and instance level).

 ### Logstash

-In general, for each HTTP/TCP request to HAProxy, several log messages are created (e.g. for gateway, service and instance level).
-Using one of the simplest Logstash configurations should be sufficient for dozens of requests per second - or even more.
-This also depends on whether ELK is used for custom application/service logs etc.
-The example Logstash configuration ([github.com/magneticio - logstash.conf](https://github.com/magneticio/vamp-docker/blob/master/clique-base/logstash/logstash.conf)) together with the default `vamp.gateway-driver.haproxy` log format will transform logs to plain JSON, which can be parsed easily later on (e.g. for Kibana visualisation).
+A simple Logstash configuration should be sufficient for dozens of requests per second - or even more, depending on whether Elastic stack (ELK) is also used for custom application/service logs etc. This example Logstash configuration ([github.com/magneticio - logstash.conf](https://github.com/magneticio/vamp-docker/blob/master/clique-base/logstash/logstash.conf)), together with the default `vamp.gateway-driver.haproxy` log format, will transform logs to plain JSON, which can be parsed easily later on (e.g. for Kibana visualisation).
-Check these examples of different Logstash/Elasticsearch setups ([elastic.co - Deploying and Scaling Logstash](https://www.elastic.co/guide/en/logstash/current/deploying-and-scaling.html)) and the Logstash command line parameter ([github.com/magneticio - Logstash section](https://github.com/magneticio/vamp-docker/blob/master/quick-start/supervisord.conf)).
+For alternative Logstash/Elasticsearch setups you can check these examples ([elastic.co - Deploying and Scaling Logstash](https://www.elastic.co/guide/en/logstash/current/deploying-and-scaling.html)) and the Logstash command line parameter ([github.com/magneticio - Logstash section](https://github.com/magneticio/vamp-docker/blob/master/quick-start/supervisord.conf)).

 {{< note title="Note!" >}}
 * Logstash listens on UDP port, but in principle any other listener can receive logs forwarded by VGA.